alexander-mc/Spotify_Stats/README.md

 # Spotify Stats

 Why wait until the end of the year to view your music history on Spotify?
-Request your streaming history data over the past year from your Spotify account and then use Spotify Stats to analyze the JSON file.
-This app will display the data on your listening behavior in one clean view and store the information so that it can be reviewed later.
+Request your streaming history over the past year from Spotify and then use Spotify Stats to analyze the JSON file, create a report on your listening behavior, and store the information so that you can review it later.

 ## Links